pantheon-systems/documentation/source/content/guides/getstarted/08-launch.md

 editpath: getstarted/08-launch.md
 ---

 And now it's time to finally make your site available to the public!
-This document provides the bare minimum that needs to be; for more detailed information, refer to our [Launch Guide](/guides/launch/).
+This document provides the bare minimum that needs to be done; for more detailed information, refer to our [Launch Guide](/guides/launch/).

-The steps we are covering here include:
-- Test your site
-- Deploy your site Live
-- Configure your domain.

 ## Test Your Site

 To create your Test environment:

  1. Go to your Site Dashboard and click the <Icon icon="equalizer" text="Test"/> tab.
-Here you’ll have access to your Test environment, though it hasn’t been created yet.
 Click **Initialize Test Environment** to create your Test environment.

  ![Initalizing the test environment](../../../images/test-initialize.png)

   This takes a few moments.

 1. Click **Site Admin**.
 A new browser tab will open, and you will be presented with either Drupal or WordPress setup screens.

-Enter the information in these screens, and when done, return to the browser tab with your Site Dashboard.
+1. Enter the information in these screens, and when done, return to the browser tab with your Site Dashboard.

   <Alert title="Note" type="info">

-  Record your new username and password.
-You’ll need this information again soon.
+  Be sure to record your new username and password.

   </Alert>

 1. Select the <Icon icon="server" text="Database / Files"/> tab.

-1. Keep the default selections and select **Clone the Database & the Files from Development into the Test Environment**.
+Keep the default selections and select **Clone the Database & the Files from Development into the Test Environment**.

    ![Cloning Dev to Test](../../../images/launch-clone-dev-to-test.png)

+Your Test environment is now set up.
 Test your site thoroughly before proceeding to the next step.

 ## Deploy Your Site Live